squabbled/FandomFixed/README.md

 A: Fandom "hard injects" a banner into the side of the page.
 The banner is blocked, but the UI assumes it's still there and orientates the page to the right.
 See next question to fix.

-Q: On the new Fandom layout, while maximized, the page isn't full screen, and appears to the right!

-A: Maximise the page as before, and then refresh.
-The wiki will now permanently go full screen until you clear your cookies.
-This doesn't apply site-wide, only on the particular wiki you've full screened.

 Q: I'm just getting a blank white page!

 A: The Fandom homepage doesn't work with this script enabled, mainly because of how extremely bloated it is.
 If you want to search for a particular wiki, enter site:fandom.com into your search engine of choice, and the search bar on individual wikis should work.